jorgenkg/python-neural-network/docs/source/getting_started.rst

     network             = NeuralNet( settings )

 The ``layers`` parameter describe the topology of the network.
 The first tuple state that the hidden layer should have three neurons and apply the sigmoid activation function.
 The final tuple in the ``layers`` list *always* describe the number of output signals.
+A list of built-in activations functions are listed in :docs:`activation_functions`.

 .. pull-quote::

     The final tuple in the layers list always describe the number of output signals.

 The properties specified in the settings parameter are *required*.
-The initialization of a network is further customizable, please refer to the page **Initializing a Network**.
+The initialization of a network is further customizable, please refer to the page :doc:`initializing_network`.